verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Post-installation updates: configurations for DNS, certificate management, logging, ingress, and OpenSearch cluster configuration can be updated after a Verrazzano installation.
 - Added Jaeger Distributed Tracing.
 - Support for Kubernetes v1.22 and v1.23.
-- kube-prometheus-stack components are now part of Verrazzano and can be enabled, these include Prometheus Operator, AlertManager, kube-state-metrics, and such.
+- kube-prometheus-stack components are now part of Verrazzano and can be enabled, these include Prometheus Operator, Alertmanager, kube-state-metrics, and such.

 Component version updates: